oracle/truffleruby/doc/contributor/cext-values.md

 ### Keeping objects alive in structures

-We don't have a way to run markers when doing garbage collection, but we know we're keeping objects alive during the lifetime or a C call, and we can record when the structure is accessed via DATA_PTR (which should be required for the internal state of that structure to be mutated).
+We don't have a way to run markers when doing garbage collection, but we know we're keeping objects alive during the lifetime of a C call, and we can record when the structure is accessed via DATA_PTR (which should be required for the internal state of that structure to be mutated).
 To do this we keep a list of objects to be marked in a